 Sovereign Money

-Economics shapes everything, from what you earn, what you pay, what your government can afford.
-This site pulls together reports, papers, and articles from the OBR, IMF, OECD, United Nations, The Lancet, newspaper articles, blogs and others, covering monetary policy, public finance, food systems, corruption, and the cost of living.
-Longer resources come with AI-generated summaries and/or skeptical analyses to help readers differntiate between what are political choices and what are the real world constraints.
-There are interactive dashboards and downloadable data series built from official sources, and an AI research assistant trained on the full library to help you find what you're looking for.
+Economics shapes everything — what you earn, what you pay, what your government can afford.
+This site brings together reports, papers, and articles from the OBR, IMF, OECD, United Nations, The Lancet, and others, covering monetary policy, public finance, food systems, corruption, and the cost of living.
+Longer resources come with AI-generated summaries and skeptical analyses designed to separate genuine economic constraints from political choices.
+There are interactive dashboards and downloadable data series built from official sources, and an AI research assistant trained on the full library to help you find what you need.

 Articles